alicolville/Weight-Tracker/docs/shortcodes/wt-bmi-calculator.md

 ## [wt-bmi-calculator]

-This is the most popular shortcode for the Weight Tracker plugin and displays upto four sections / tabs when a user is logged into WordPress.

 > The following shortcode is only available in the [Pro Plus]({{ site.baseurl }}/features.html) version of the plugin.

 **Overview**